Major therianthrope types

 - Relative difficulty of first shift: Extreme.
 Individually, the forms have the advantages of simplicity (anthro) and good reference availability (were), but taking on a single new form is hard enough, and gaining two more at once takes a rare breed -- and a specific conception of a creature with innate shifting power.

 - Shift back and forth at will?: Yes, by definition.
+Polyweres' shifts are innate.
 There are no known cases of polyweres who are physically unable to shift back to human form.

-- Predisposition to use magic: Surprisingly low among anthroweres (almost no better than in the population at large!); high (up to 50%) among the more exotic members of this group.
-Theri researchers are generally at a loss to explain why so few anthroweres are mages.
+- Predisposition to use magic: Surprisingly low among anthroweres (no better than in the population at large!); but high (up to 50%) among the more exotic members of this group.
+Theri researchers are at a loss to explain why so few anthroweres are mages; there's no logical reason why it should be that way.

 - Socialization pre-Changes: As per weres or anthros.